joesasson/voneddie/README.md

 - [x] Add another sheet with shipping data and sku qtys by store
 - [ ] Generate another sheet with a checklist of all the steps in each row and a checkbox next to it

+## Next Steps

+I would like to abstract to a library of reusable general purpose functions
+- Some good candidates are :
+  - `extractColumnByHeader`
+  - `createNewSheetWithData`
+  - `insertDataAsColumns`
+  - `getSheetDataDimensions`
+  - `getSkuFromBarcodeReference` (relies on external api)

+For now, maybe I'll just take all of those functions and put them in one file and use them in future projects.
+But in the future I would like to publish them as a library or something.

+## Deployment

+I have to deploy as an add-on in order to reuse without insanity.
+It should be deployed via the google chrome webstore as an add-on for marcjosephny.com.